awsdocs/aws-resource-access-manager-user-guide/doc_source/working-with-sharing-view-sr.md

-# Viewing your shared resources in AWS Resource Access Manager<a name="working-with-sharing-view-sr"></a>
+# Viewing your shared resources in AWS RAM<a name="working-with-sharing-view-sr"></a>

 You can view the list of individual resources that you shared, across all resource shares\.
-This enables you to determine which resources you are currently sharing, the number of resource shares they are included in, and the number of principals that have access to them\.
+The list helps you to determine which resources you're currently sharing, the number of resource shares that they're included in, and the number of principals that have access to them\.

 ------
 #### [ Console ]